Metric System of Measurement

 The modern version, (since 1960) is correctly called "International System of Units" or "SI" (from the French "Système International").

-So you should really call it "SI", but mostly people just call it "Metric".
+So we should really call it "SI", but mostly people just call it "Metric".

 A few special units are also needed to complete the SI System: